hellmarbecker/blog/_posts/2022-04-02-streaming-events-from-confluent-cloud-into-imply-polaris-using-nifi.markdown

 ## Learnings

 - Imply Polaris currently supports event streaming through a Push API.
-- Apache NiFi is a very flexible toll that can connect a Kafka stream to the Polaris Push API.
+- Apache NiFi is a very flexible tool that can connect a Kafka stream to the Polaris Push API.
 - NiFi's record processors make preprocessing and filtering easy.